2015–16 Maltese Second Division

 The 2015–16 Maltese Second Division started in September 2015 and ended in May 2016.
 Msida Saint-Joseph F.C., Kirkop United F.C. and Żurrieq F.C. were relegated to the Maltese Third Division.
 Marsa F.C., Sirens F.C. and Gharghur F.C. were promoted to the Maltese First Division.

-Marsa were crowned champions in the last game against Gharghur as they win 2–1, and Sirens lost the Derby against Mgarr United and handed the cup to the champions Marsa.
+Marsa were crowned champions in the last game against Gharghur as they won 2–1.
+Additionally, Sirens lost the Derby against Mgarr United and handed the cup to the champions Marsa.